-What is especially remarkable about the failure of Roman Catholics to support Senator McCarthy is how the discourse between the two dovetailed.
-Just as the Catholic Herald Citizen consistently warned about domestic Communist infiltration, so did Senator McCarthy in his frequent public addresses.
-Nowhere is the merger of these two messages evident than in Senator McCarthy “Wheeling speech” where he claimed to have evidence of 57 “individuals [in the State Department] who would appear to be either card-carrying members or certainly loyal to the Communist Party” and the Soviet Union.
-When considering the similarities in discourse between Senator McCarthy and the Catholic Herald Citizen, it becomes clear that there was a significant anti-Communist mindset within Milwaukee’s Roman Catholic population, and serves to further reinforce the wider argument that the city’s Catholics were fervent anti-Communists.
-Understanding the extent to which Milwaukee’s Roman Catholics believed that Communism and Communist subversion presented a legitimate threat also serves as an important contextualizing point to understanding why the Roman Catholics supported other McCarthyite activities such as purging education and government of suspected Communists.
+What is especially remarkable about the failure of Roman Catholics support for Senator McCarthy is how the discourse between the two dovetailed.
+Just as the Catholic Herald Citizen consistently warned about domestic Communist infiltration, so, too, did Senator McCarthy in his frequent public addresses.
+Nowhere is the merger of these two messages more evident than in Senator McCarthy’s “Wheeling speech,” where he claimed to have evidence of fifty-seven “individuals [in the State Department] who would appear to be either card-carrying members or certainly loyal to the Communist Party” and the Soviet Union.
+When considering the similarities in discourse between Senator McCarthy and the Catholic Herald Citizen, it becomes clear there was a significant anti-Communist mindset within Milwaukee’s Roman Catholic population, and this serves to further reinforce the wider argument that the city’s Catholics were fervent anti-Communists.
+Understanding the extent to which Milwaukee’s Roman Catholics believed Communism and Communist subversion presented a legitimate threat also serves as an important contextualizing point for understanding why the Roman Catholics supported other McCarthyite activities, such as purging education and government of suspected Communists.